MLH-Fellowship/march-2022-prep-portfolio/fellows/neha.md

 ## A little bit about me

 Hey!
 I'm Neha, a junior at Delhi Technological University, pursuing my major in Computer Engineering.
 My preferred pronouns are she/her.
 I'm currently an MLH fellow.
+I'll be joining Google as a SWE Intern in May 2022.
 I am a full-stack developer working with Node.js, Express.js, React.js, and JavaScript.
 I am always open to collaborating on projects and innovative ideas.